-In our discussion, social complexity was important for constructing the morphospace.
+In our discussion, social complexity was crucial for constructing the morphospace.
 Social interactions play an important role in regulating many cognitive and adaptive behaviors in both, natural and artificial systems \cite{verschure2014and}.
-In \cite{verschure2016synthetic} it has been suggested that complex social interactions may have evolutionary served as the trigger for consciousness.
+In \cite{verschure2016synthetic}, it has been suggested that complex social interactions may have evolutionarily served as a trigger for consciousness.
 What is however not known is whether there are specific lower bounds on the scales of each of the stated complexity types, that an agent must cross in order to attain a given level of consciousness.
 Certainly, from developmental biology we know that both humans (and many higher-order animals) undergo extensive periods of cognitive and social learning from infancy to maturation.
-These phases of social and cognitive training are crucial for development of cognitive abilities leading to levels of consciousness attained by healthy adults.
+These phases of social and cognitive training are necessary for development of cognitive abilities leading to levels of consciousness attained in adulthood.

 Even though we may be far from understanding all the engineering principles required to build conscious machines, a complexity-based comparison between biological and artificial systems reveals interesting insights.
 For example, current AI systems using deep learning tend to cluster along the computational complexity axis of the morphospace, whereas synthetically engineered life forms group closer along the autonomous complexity axis.
 On the other hand, biologically conscious agents are distributed in regions of the morphospace corresponding to relatively high complexity along all the three axes (which suggests necessary, if not sufficient, conditions for consciousness).
 In terms of Newell's criteria, excluding those that refer exclusively to human-specific traits (language, symbolic reasoning), the remainder are completely satisfied by all agents located in the high complexity region (of all three axes) of the consciousness morphospace.
 In contrast, current AI or synthetic systems do not check-out on this list.
 Though in 1994 Newell was not explicitly referring to consciousness, it is remarkable to note how those ideas to formulate theories of cognition and intelligence seem to reconcile with current ideas of consciousness.
 One could summarize the crux of Newell's criteria as referring to agents displaying autonomous behaviors with cross-domain problem-solving capabilities, which can be decomposed to (at least) the three complexity classes discussed in this paper.